HalimIbrahim769/Machine_Learning_Analysis_of_Wall_St/README.md

 # Machine_Learning_Analysis_of_Wall_St

+ WARNING: CURRENT PROGRAM USES CPU EXCLUSIVELY this is due to the fact that I do not own a GPU

  I create a Machine Learning model that analyzes the stock market from historical data To do this I will use historical stock market data from yahoo finance's library